public class ValueAnimator extends Animator

 public static ValueAnimator ofInt(int... values)

-- A set of values that the animation will animate between over time.public static ValueAnimator ofFloat(float... values)
+values - A set of values that the animation will animate between over time.public static ValueAnimator ofFloat(float... values)

-- A set of values that the animation will animate between over time.public static ValueAnimator ofPropertyValuesHolder(PropertyValuesHolder... values)
+values - A set of values that the animation will animate between over time.public static ValueAnimator ofPropertyValuesHolder(PropertyValuesHolder... values)

-- A set of PropertyValuesHolder objects whose values will be animated
+values - A set of PropertyValuesHolder objects whose values will be animated

 between over time.public static ValueAnimator ofObject(TypeEvaluator evaluator, Object... values)